 Many properties in rural areas will have the option to join our existing water network.
 The primary requirement for a property is that it's fronted by one of our pipelines.

-If you're property isn't fronted by a pipeline, you may also be eligible to apply to extend our network.
+If your property isn't fronted by a pipeline, you may also be eligible to apply to extend our network.

 What to do